 FREE FIRST CLASS

-Whether you want to try judo, jiu- jitsu, karate or yoga, our free class trial is just the thing for you!
+Whether you want to try judo, jiu- jitsu, kickboxing or no-gi wrestling, our free class trial is just the thing for you!

 Its most prominent feature is its competitive element, where the object is to either throw or takedown one’s opponent to the ground, immobilize or otherwise subdue one’s opponent with a grappling manoeuvre, or force an opponent to submit by joint locking or by executing a strangle hold or choke.